Axioms Studio Loop design

 • Loop closure needs three things.
 Data must be queryable.
 Action must be executable.
 Outcome must be measurable.
 Whichever is missing is the next thing to fix.

-The Journal essay remains as the record of how the principle was first proposed.
+The Journal essay remains the record of how the principle was first proposed.

 Coming soon — derivation continues through 2026.